rwieruch/blog_robinwieruch_content/redux-state-keys.md

 {{% chapter_header "Primitives vs. Objects" "primitivesVsObjects" %}}

 In our example we only store primitives.
 But you can apply it for complex objects as well.
 Imagine a Table component which supports to sort, filter and select.
 You want to have these states in your global state to keep it accessible from the outside.
-Now you could register each table component depending on their set of features (select, filter, sort) to different substates with their state key.
+Now you could register each table component depending on their set of features (select, filter, sort) to different substates (groups) with their state key.
+Not all tables need to support al features.

 {{< highlight javascript >}}
 --select
 ----MESSAGES_TABLE
 ----AUTHORS_TABLE
 --filter
-----MESSAGES_TABLE
 ----AUTHORS_TABLE
 --sort
 ----MESSAGES_TABLE